Functions in Python

 para1 is incremented by

 100 (line 3).
-When the function ends the statement in line 8 is executed and prints
+When the function ends, the print statement in line 8 is executed and the string

-"After function call, arg1 = 100".
+"After function call, arg1 = 100" is printed to the console.
 This proves the point that no matter what function does to

 para1, the value of